punnose/AngularRoleBasedAuthMSAL/README.md

-# AngularMSAL
+# Angular RoleBase Authorization with MSAL
-Angular Integration MSAL for Azure AD Authentication
+Implementing Authorization on Angular Application with Azure AD using MSAL (Microsoft Authentication Library)